mlss-2019/tutorials/README.md

     kernel by clicking on the notebook you want to run and then go to the tab **Kernel** and choose **Change kernel**, you will be presented with the available kernels.

+<a id="org677dd2b"></a>

+### Removing a running docker container

+When you are done with the jupyter notebook, we need to clean up the container as else it will not exit.
+Do the following to stop the jupyter notebook and clean up

+1. Run `docker container stop mlss`
+2. Run `docker container rm mlss`

 <a id="Conda-heading"></a>